Step-by-Step SCCM 2012 R2 CU3 Installation Guide

 Andrew

-Your “non-updated” clients will still continue to work.
+Hi Andrew, The impact is lower than a full client install.
+It's pretty quick and it's "smaller" than the full client.
+I've updates thousand of clients in one day, no problem there.
+Your "non-updated" clients will still continue to work.
 I recommend that you update all clients but rest assure, a CU1 client (or any other version) can communicate with an CU3 site server.
+Hope it helps !

-10. We followed your post (excellent by the way), but now the packages are stuck in “IN PROGRESS” – Details will be available after the server finishes processing the messages.
+We followed your post (excellent by the way), but now the packages are stuck in "IN PROGRESS" - Details will be available after the server finishes processing the messages.
 Any idea why this would be happening?
+Thanks

 Ron